 Where to stay in Osh

-Biy Ordo Guest House – A fancy hostel with brand new furniture but with budget dorms and rooms.
-If you are looking for a comfortable place, especially if you are a couple, this might be your best option
+Budget Guest House – Biy Ordo Guest House – A fancy hostel with brand new furniture but with budget dorms and rooms.
+If you are looking for a comfortable place within a budget, this might be your best option.

 Where to stay in Sary Tash